smartdevicelink/sdl_overview_guides/docs/Policies/Policy Fields/index.md

 }
 ```

-#### 0x07

-A set of urls that are used when performing a PTU
+* `0x07` - A set of urls that are used when performing a PTU

-#### 0x04

-A set of urls that are used to retrieve module software updates
+* `0x04` - A set of urls that are used to retrieve module software updates

-#### queryAppsUrl

-A set of urls that are used to receive valid apps for querying on iOS devices
+* `queryAppsUrl` - A set of urls that are used to receive valid apps for querying on iOS devices

-#### lock_screen_icon_url

-A set of urls which each host an image that can be displayed by the application on the driver's device while the lock screen is active (ex. an OEM logo).
-This url is sent in a request to each application after they are first registered.
+* `lock_screen_icon_url` - A set of urls which each host an image that can be displayed by the application on the driver's device while the lock screen is active (ex. an OEM logo)
+    * This url is sent in a request to each application after they are first registered.
 The application proxy downloads the image and displays it along with the lock screen when driver distraction mode is active.

-#### custom_vehicle_data_mapping_url

-A set of urls that are used to retrieve a custom mapping file to be used by the HMI to translate requests for custom vehicle data (as defined in the `vehicle_data` section, see [this guide](https://smartdevicelink.com/en/guides/core/integrating-your-hmi/vehicle-data/#vehicle-data-mapping-file) for more information)
+* `custom_vehicle_data_mapping_url` - A set of urls that are used to retrieve a custom mapping file to be used by the HMI to translate requests for custom vehicle data (as defined in the `vehicle_data` section)
+    * See [this guide](https://smartdevicelink.com/en/guides/core/integrating-your-hmi/vehicle-data/#vehicle-data-mapping-file) for more information

 ### endpoint_properties

 This section includes properties corresponding to the keys in the `endpoints` section:

-* version - The version of the file associated with this url, currently only applies to `custom_vehicle_data_mapping_url`
+* `version` - The version of the file associated with this url, currently only applies to `custom_vehicle_data_mapping_url`

 #### Example Entry